Inulin: Metabolism in vivo

 Inulin is indigestible by the human enzymes ptyalin and amylase which are adapted to digest starch and as a result, it passes through much of the digestive system intact.
 Only in the colon do bacteria metabolise inulin with the release of significant quantities of carbon dioxide, hydrogen, and/or methane.
-Inulin-containing foods can be rather gassy, especially for those unaccustomed to inulin and these foods should be consumed in moderation at first.

 Inulin is a soluble fiber, one of three types of dietary fiber including soluble, insoluble and resistant starch.
 Soluble fiber dissolves in water to form a gelatinous material.
 Some soluble fibers may help lower blood cholesterol and glucose levels.

 Because normal digestion does not break inulin down into monosaccharides, it does not elevate blood sugar levels and may therefore be helpful in the management of diabetes.
 Inulin also stimulates the growth of bacteria in the gut.

 Inulin passes through the stomach and duodenum undigested and is highly available to the gut bacterial flora.
 This makes it similar to resistant starches and other fermentable carbohydrates.

 Some traditional diets contain over 20g per day of inulin or fructo-oligosaccharides.
 The diet of the prehistoric hunter-forager in the Chihuahuan Desert has been estimated to include 135 g per day of inulin-type fructans.
 Many foods naturally high in inulin or fructo-oligosaccharides such as chicory, garlic, and leek have been seen as "stimulants of good health" for centuries.

 As of 2013, no regulatory authority had permitted health claims in the marketing of prebiotics as a class.
 Inulin's health effects had been studied in small clinical trials which showed that it causes gastrointestinal adverse effects such as bloating and flatulence and it does not affect triglyceride levels or development of fatty liver.
 It may also help to prevent travelers' diarrhea and may help increase calcium absorption in adolescents.